 Even though they have many benefits, they are not geared for everyone.
-People who suffer from cardiovascular disease and hypertension should not jump into these high intensity cardio exercise without a doctor consultation as the result can be deadly.
-And because these programs are designed for professional athletes, the intensity can be too much for people who have not exercise for a long time or at all.
+People who suffer from cardiovascular disease and hypertension should not jump into these high intensity cardio exercise without a doctor’s consultation as the result can be deadly.
+And because these programs are designed for professional athletes, the intensity can be too much for people who have not exercised for a long time or at all before starting on these exercises.
 These people can easily injure themselves.
 It has been proven that ever since HIIT and Tabata have become the latest health trends, the emergency cases related to these high intensity workouts injuries have drastically increase.

 What You Should Know About Rhabdomyolysis

 What is even more alarming is that more people are going to the emergency rooms with a condition called rhabdomyolysis.
 This life-threatening medical condition is defined by dead muscle fibers releasing their waste contents into the bloodstream.
 If left untreated, the waste buildup can cause serious damage to the kidneys and may result in renal failure and even death.
-In the past, this condition only happens to military training newcomers and new professional athletes who overwork their muscles until they are literally dead.
-But now, it is very common in people who wish to see results even faster and decide to over-exert themselves with these vigorous exercises on a daily basis without letting their muscles to relax.
+In the past, this condition only happened to military training newcomers and new professional athletes who overworked their muscles until they were literally dead.
+But now, it is very common in people who, with a desire to see results even faster, decide to over-exert themselves with these vigorous exercises on a daily basis without giving their muscles the appropriate time to relax.